Company Logo - Home Link

 • 6 train to Spring Street Station

-• A/C; J/Z, N/Q/R trains to Canal Street Station
+• A/C, J/Z, N/Q/R trains to Canal Street Station

-TIP: Many hop-on-hop-off tourist buses stop near SoHo.
+By Bus: M1, M20, M55.
+Also, many hop-on-hop-off tourist buses stop near SoHo.

 SoHo Itinerary

-For an in-depth experience, check out our GPS-led audio tour you can take any time, day or night.
+If you want some narration as you walk around SoHo, check out our GPS-led audio tour you can take any time, day or night.

 Here's a sample.